 - You have a bleeding disorder and get clotting factor.

-- You use street drugs of any kind.
+- You use illicit drugs of any kind.

 - You are a man who has sex with other men.

 - You come in direct contact with someone who is infected.

 - Many children are now given hepatitis A vaccine as part of their regular childhood vaccinations.